 What is CBD and how does it work?

-Cannabidiol (CBD) is one of over 120 cannabinoids found within the cannabis plant, and this little compound packs a powerful one-two punch in supporting our body’s ability to regulate and heal itself.
+Cannabidiol (CBD) is one of over 120 cannabinoids found within the cannabis plant, and this little compound packs a powerful one-two punch in supporting our body’s ability to regulate and heal.

-Due to its promising therapeutic effects, cannabidiol is one of the most studied cannabinoids today.
+Due to its potential therapeutic effects, cannabidiol is one of the most studied cannabinoids today.
 This non-psychoactive compound has demonstrated itself to contain a plethora of positive pharmacological effects.
-So far, scientific research has shown CBD to contain:

 - Anti-inflammatory properties

 - Affects synaptic plasticity and facilitates neurogenesis (the process in which the nervous system cells, the neurons, are produced by neural stem cells).

 Cannabinoids, the active components extracted from Cannabis sativa, act on our bodies through engaging our endocannabinoid receptors.These cannabinoid receptors are found throughout our bodies in what is now described as one of the largest cellular communication networks: The endocannabinoid system (ECS).

 Our cannabinoid receptors include CB1 receptors, which are predominantly expressed in the brain, and CB2 receptors, which are primarily found on the cells of the immune system.